-A fascinating place filled with historic, religious and natural attractions, there are plenty of exciting things to see and do in Geneva.
+A fascinating place filled with historic, religious and natural attractions, Geneva boasts plenty of exciting things to see and do.
 Lake Geneva is one of Europe's largest lakes and the Jet d'Eau fountain is an iconic sight.
 There are also few things as tranquil as strolling through Le Jardin Anglais on a summer's day.

-Attractions like the Museum of Modern and Contemporary Art and the Barbier-Mueller Museum will appeal to culture lovers, while history buffs should visit the UN's Palais des Nations and the Patek Philippe Museum.
+Attractions such as the Museum of Modern and Contemporary Art and the Barbier-Mueller Museum will appeal to culture lovers, while history buffs should visit the UN's Palais des Nations and the Patek Philippe Museum.

 Sightseeing in Geneva